Black Knight 2000

 Black Knight 2000 is a 1989 pinball game designed by Steve Ritchie (who also provides the Knight's voice) and released by Williams Electronics.
 The game is the sequel to the 1980 pinball machine Black Knight.
 It was advertised with the slogan "He rides again." and features a black knight theme.
 30 years later, Ritchie would design a third game in the series for Stern Pinball, titled Black Knight: Sword of Rage.

+Design

+Black Knight 2000 was the first pinball machine that Dan Forden worked on, and his first task was to come up with lead guitar and other sounds.
+Steve Ritchie came up with a riff, and Forden extended it for the multiball music.

+The artwork on the playfield uses lightning bolts to highlight shots, some of which are obscured by the upper playfield.
+The mirrored backglass shows the Black knight on a horse clutching a lightning bolt, surrounded by a ring of lightning bolts echoing the ring on the main playfield.
+The design of the backglass was influenced by Kevin O'Connor's Flash Gordon.

 Legacy

-Black Knight 2000 appears in episode 7 of season 1 of The X-Files as well as the pinball machine Totem.
+Black Knight 2000 appears in episode 8 of season 1 of The X-Files.

+Digital versions

-Black Knight 2000 was formerly available as a licensed table in The Pinball Arcade for any platform until June 30, 2018.
-It was also included in the arcade game UltraPin.
+The table was included in the arcade game cabinet UltraPin in 2006.